-While there are too many types of disabilities to list, we can provide the top 10 according to the Social Security Administration (SSA).
-Our experts examined the SSA’s Annual Statistical Report on the Social Security Disability Insurance Program from 2018.
-Below are the largest groups of people with disabilities on Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+While there are too many types of disabilities to list, we can highlight the top 10 according to the Social Security Administration (SSA).
+Our team reviewed the SSA’s Annual Statistical Report on the Social Security Disability Insurance Program from 2018.

 1. Musculoskeletal System and Connective Tissue

-This group made up 29.7% of all people receiving Social Security disability benefits.
-The musculoskeletal system includes bones, ligaments, cartilage, and other connective tissues.
 This system connects your bones and helps you maintain movements.
 No one can adequately sit, walk, or stand without the skeletal system.
+Musculoskeletal system and connective tissue disorders include:

 - Arthritis